dawran6/cookiecutter-pypackage-minimal/README.md

 Usage
 -----

+Get cookiecutter and create project template:

     pip install cookiecutter
     cookiecutter https://github.com/dawran6/cookiecutter-pypackage-minimal.git

+Create virtual environment for the project.
+If you don't have a preferred way, use Python3's built-in package `venv` to handle this.
+For example, create a virtual environment called "env" and activate it:

+    python3 -m venv env
+    source env/bin/activate

+Installed the required dependencies:

+    pip install -r dev-requirements.txt

+Now you can run tests:

+    make test
+    # for coverage report, use target test-cov:
+    make test-cov

 You should then change the classifiers in `{{ package_name }}/setup.py` - it is
 assumed that the project will run on the modern Python (a.k.a.
 Python 3.)